Mother Nature’s Emissaries

 We are the woman we want to be.
 We are the kind of mother, caretaker, sister and friend we want to be.
 We are available to each other in Nature’s own sisterhood.
 We are sustained by the silent fullness within us when we meditate regularly.
 And when moments—or longer periods—arise in which we feel that we fall short of who we can be, the TM practice will bring us deep into our self and we’ll be replenished.

-Susan Linden is a mother, a school psychologist, and a certified teacher of the TM program
+Susan Linden is a mom and a certified teacher of the TM technique with 17 years of experience as a certified school psychologist.